Maxim-Lanskoy/AutoOstromag/README.md

 │   └── parser.py             # Basic message parsing
 │
-├── buying_bot.py            # Specialized bot for purchasing items from shop ├── Swift/                    # (Kept as requested)
+├── buying_bot.py            # Specialized bot for purchasing items from shop ├── disassembly_bot.py       # Specialized bot for disassembling items into materials ├── Swift/                    # (Kept as requested)
 ├── ostromag_bot.py          # (Kept for other purposes)
 └── REMOVED_FEATURES.md       # Documentation of what was removed